Sardau/Sardauscan/README.md

 The software will not be linked to any specific hardware.
 Using plugins, one could add harware controllers for additional cameras, turn tables and lasers.
-For example, if you wish to use another scanneror webcam.
+For example, if you wish to use another scanner or webcam.

 Directory "Firmware" => code for the arduino
 Directory "STL" the source stl and 123Design file.